Crime Reporting Obligations for Campus Security Authorities

 What do I need to report?
 You need to report (a) certain criminal activity known as “Clery Act incidents” (b) that you become aware of (c) occurring on certain property designated as our “Clery Act geography.”
 The reporting requirement is triggered by the location where the incident occurred.
 It only applies to criminal incidents occurring in William & Mary’s Clery Act geography.

 What are Clery Act incidents?
-Clery Act incidents include sex offenses, robbery, other violent crimes, and so-called “hate crimes”; the full list and definitions are provided in Appendix B. (Drug abuse violations and liquor law violations that result in either an arrest or a disciplinary referral also need to be reported, but this information is most reliably collected from the Dean of Students Office, which handles disciplinary cases against students; other CSAs are not required to report drug and liquor law violations.)
+Clery Act incidents include sex offenses, robbery, other violent crimes, and so-called “hate crimes”; the full list and definitions are provided in Appendix A to the Crime Reporting Policy.
+(Drug abuse violations and liquor law violations that result in either an arrest or a disciplinary referral also need to be reported, but this information is most reliably collected from the Dean of Students Office, which handles disciplinary cases against students; other CSAs are not required to report drug and liquor law violations.)

 What is our Clery Act geography?
 Three types of property constitute our Clery Act geography: